NJIT-WIS/project-management-github-activity/README.md

 #### Things we don't understand

-1. How git stash works [1]
-2. How to use React or other front-end frameworks to build modern, responsive user interfaces [1]
+1. How to use JavaScript to add interactivity and dynamic behavior to a webpage [1]

 #### Things we want to know next